crimclark/project_02_crud_app/user-stories.md

 - User can click on tags or uploader name to filter posts

+- User can edit description of post and update field in database

 - User can delete post to remove reference in database and delete from cloud storage